Sandhills chub: Reproduction

 Reproduction usually happens between April and May, the best time is when temperatures are around the mid 50s (°F).
-The male will develop breeding tubercules on his head and the females are usually pinned down with their caudal peduncle under the males.
+The male will develop breeding tubercles on his head and the females are usually pinned down with their caudal peduncle under the males.
 The male mostly protects the nest during reproduction, and there aren't many predatory threats to Sandhills chub eggs.

 Habitat

 The Carolina Sandhills are north east of the Fall Line Hills which extend from central North Carolina through central Alabama and through eastern Mississippi.
 The area is surrounded by loose sand and is drained by numerous small, cold and fast-flowing streams, which allows for a number of rare plants and animals to reside here.
 This fish prefers clear, cool and medium-current streams with little to no vegetation, The Sandhills chub are restricted to headwater streams, which can be easily impacted by humans.
 They are also generally associated with streams with clean gravel and/or sand substrates.